RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # The End

-thnks for reaching so far
+Thanks for reaching so far!